veiled-coder/udemyclone/README.md

 # udemyclone
-A clone of udemy website ,stutern intermediate scholarship task
+A clone of udemy landing page built with HTML  and CSS
+* Responsive on Desktop and Mobile view